pegjs/pegjs/spec/README.md

 All commands in the following steps need to be executed in PEG.js root directory (one level up from this one).

-  1. Make sure you have Node.js and Python installed.
+  1. Make sure you have Node.js installed.

   2. Install all PEG.js dependencies, including development ones: